-We've bought and tested over 85 laptops.
+We've bought and tested over 105 laptops.
 Below are our recommendations for the best gaming laptops you can buy.
 You can also see our recommendations for the best laptops, the best budget and cheap gaming laptops, and the best Windows laptops.

-If you want to spend as little as possible, get the Lenovo IdeaPad Gaming 3 (2021).
+The best laptop for gaming we've tested in the cheap category is the Lenovo IdeaPad Gaming 3 (2021).
 Though entirely plastic, this 15.6-inch model feels surprisingly sturdy, especially for a model in its price range.
-For a little less than $800 USD, you can get a configuration with an AMD Ryzen 5 5600H CPU, an NVIDIA GeForce RTX 3050 Ti GPU, 8GB of RAM, and 512GB of storage.
+For a little over $800 USD, you can get a configuration with an AMD Ryzen 5 5600H CPU, an NVIDIA GeForce RTX 3050 Ti GPU, 8GB of RAM, and 512GB of storage.
 This CPU and GPU combination can deliver a solid 60 fps gaming experience at 1080p with most titles.
 8GB of RAM isn't ideal for gaming, and you'll quickly run out of space with only 512GB of storage.
-You can get this model with 16GB of RAM and 1TB of storage if you're willing to spend a little more; otherwise, you can upgrade these components since they're user-upgradeable.
+Thankfully, you can upgrade these components yourself later on.

 The best gaming Chromebook we've tested is the Acer Chromebook 516 GE (2022).
 Unlike our picks above, this device runs Chrome OS, an operating system that isn't typically associated with gaming, and it runs on its Intel CPU's integrated graphics.
 It's because it's made for cloud gaming services like NVIDIA GeForce NOW.
 Cloud gaming means the processing takes place on NVIDIA's server—or whichever company provides the service—and the image is streamed to your device, alleviating the need for powerful hardware.
 GeForce NOW is a paid subscription service; the laptop comes with a three-month trial.